justinmichaelvieira/ezdmb/README.md

 3. Double click install.bat.
 4. Once the installer completes, you can launch the app using the Start Menu (Start > Run ezdmb)

-## How to run through python3 (local dev env setup)

-### Ubuntu Linux

-1. Run the environment install script in a bash terminal: `chmod +x ./setup-dev-environment.sh && ./setup-dev-environment.sh`
-2. Run the app: `python3 -m ezdmb`

-### Windows

-1. Clone the repo using `git clone https://github.com/justinmichaelvieira/ezdmb.git`, or the big green "<> Code" button on https://github.com/justinmichaelvieira/ezdmb
-2. Run `setup-dev-environment.ps1` in the root folder of the repo.

 ## Basic Operation

 - On app start, both the Main (fullscreen) and Preview/Configuration windows are shown on the desktop.